 Welcome to Natural Wonders, a place where we dig into what’s amazing about hummingbirds and why waterfalls are good for your health and so many other weird and wonderful aspects of the natural world!
-If you were forwarded this email, feel free to subscribe so as to have it appear magically in your inbox on a regular basis:

 With regard to the spider webs, an interesting hypothesis, but it seems you may be confounding wire spacing with presence of current.
 From your images, it is clear that the space between the top wire and the middle is larger than the middle to bottom.
 You can do the experiment to decide between these hypotheses---- for the current idea, all you need to do is turn the power off for a couple of months (smile).
 For testing the spacing, all you have to do is move that top wire down to make the spacing the same (smile, again).
 Or you could look for lines with equal spacing, but that would be less fun.